datagrok/qmk_firmware/keyboards/mitosis/keymaps/datagrok/readme.md

 - Red key and Blue key momentary-enable (like a shift key) one of three layers:

-    - Red: Symbols layer
+    - Red: common symbols and arrow keys
-    - Blue: Numbers layer
+    - Blue: numbers arranged in a 10-key pad and function keys
-    - "Purple" (both Red and Blue): Functions layer
+    - Purple ("Red and Blue"): "true number-pad", page up/page down/home/end, and uncommon functions

   This tri-state layer mechanism is a bit similar to Planck and Preonic's "Raise," "Lower," and "Adjust."